glueball-css/glueball/glueball/modules/line_height/readme.md

 ## Provided values
-The following sets of values determine the dynamic properties and selectors.
+The following values determine the dynamic properties and selectors.

-### Heights

-Selector  | Value
+Suffix  | Value
 --------- | ---------
 `-2` | `0.75`
 `-1` | `0.875`